 overall body colour in winter: almost black ; black facial stripe, sides of neck, dorsal stripe, tail, shoulder, lower flanks and limbs are darker than rest of body

 head: black and white facial mask.

 neck: In winter sides of neck are darker than other parts of body.
-A cream coloured neck patch – is thought to indicate the relationship to the Pyrenean Chamois (Rupicapra pyrenaica).
+A cream coloured neck patch could indicate the relationship to the Pyrenean Chamois (Rupicapra pyrenaica).

 According to Couturier’s (1938) samples, the mean length of Chartreuse Chamois horns is around 21,8 cm, with maximums of 27,4 cm; mean height of 15,2 cm with maximum 19,5 cm and a mean span of 9,3 cm, maximum of 23,1 cm.
-Again, these measurements are lower compared to those of other Alpine Chamois (R. r. rupicapra).
+These measurements are lower compared to those of other Alpine Chamois (R. r. rupicapra).

 The Office National de la Chasse et de Faune Sauvage (ONCF) states that Chartreuse Chamois show horns with large circumferences.
 The horn measurements of Groves and Grubb (2011) of Chartreuse and other Alpine Chamois do not support these findings.